isabella232/experience-manager-brand-portal.pt-BR/help/using/brand-portal-metadata-schemas.md

 ## Aplicar um esquema de metadados a uma pasta {#apply-a-metadata-schema-to-a-folder}

-O Brand Portal permite que você personalize e controle o esquema de metadados para que a página [!UICONTROL Propriedades] de um ativo exiba apenas as informações específicas que você escolher revelar.
+Brand Portal allows you to customize and control the metadata schema so that the Properties page of an asset displays only the specific information you choose to reveal.
 Para controlar os metadados exibidos na página [!UICONTROL Propriedades] , remova os metadados necessários do formulário de esquema de metadados e aplique-os à pasta específica.

 Para aplicar um formulário de esquema de metadados a uma pasta, faça o seguinte: